-7. Generalist Planned Change Process Assignments
+7. Generalist Planned Change Process Assignments (195 Points)

 - a.
-Expectations:

-- In this semester long assignment, you will be randomly paired with a peer from your class to practice working through each phase of Generalist Planned Change Process (GPCP).
-Together you will take turns being the client and the social worker with the goal of developing a viable self-care plan for each of you this semester.

-- 2. Confidentiality: It is your duty to protect your partner's right to confidentiality.

-- 3. It is expected that you interact and communicate through Video for 80% of your communication.

-- 4. See Canvas for instructions for each of the 7 GPCP Assignments.

-- b.
-Engagement Paper (25 Points)

-- c.
-Assessment Paper (50 Points)

-- d.
-Planning Paper (50 Points)
+Expectations: - 1.
+In this semester long assignment, you will be randomly paired with a peer from your class to practice working through each phase of Generalist Planned Change Process (GPCP).
+Together you will take turns being the client and the social worker with the goal of developing a viable self-care plan for each of you this semester. - 2.
+Confidentiality: It is your duty to protect your partner's right to confidentiality. - 3.
+It is expected that you interact and communicate through Video for 80% of your communication. - 4.
+See Canvas for instructions for each of the 6 written GPCP Assignments. - a) Engagement Paper (25 Points) - b) Assessment Paper (50 Points) - c) Planning Paper (50 Points)

-- e.
-Intervention Paper (25 Points)
+- a) Intervention Paper (25 Points)

-- f.
-Evaluation Paper (25 Points)
+- b) Evaluation Paper (25 Points)

-- g.
-Termination Paper (25 Points)
+- c) Termination Paper (20 Points)